 To use an accessory power socket, the ignition switch must be in the ACCESSORY (I) or ON (II) position.
 None of the sockets will power an automotive type cigarette lighter element.
-When more than one socket is being used, the combined power rating of the accessories should be 120 watts or less (10 amps).
+When both sockets are being used, the combined power rating of the accessories should be 120 watts or less (10 amps).